Bible verses for: Paul, the Apostle

 Now when they saw the boldness of Peter and John, and perceived that they were uneducated and untrained men, they marveled.
 And they realized that they had been with Jesus.

 But Peter and John answered and said to them, 'Whether it is right in the sight of God to listen to you more than to God, you judge.

 And Moses was learned in all the wisdom of the Egyptians, and was mighty in words and deeds.

+And when Saul had come to Jerusalem, he tried to join the disciples; but they were all afraid of him, and did not believe that he was a disciple.
 But Barnabas took him and brought him to the apostles.
 And he declared to them how he had seen the Lord on the road, and that He had spoken to him, and how he had preached boldly at Damascus in the name of Jesus.

 “Indeed, I myself thought I must do many things contrary to the name of Jesus of Nazareth.

 For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.